Elizabette01/alx-zero_day/README.md

 My first readme
-This is the introductory session to git in the alx SE course
+This is the beginning of ALX SE course